Bears-R-Us/arkouda-contrib/arkouda-docker/README.md

 ## Launching arkouda-udp-server

-The arkouda-udp-server docker image is designed to be launched on Kubernetes via the bears-r-us [Helm charts](../arkouda-helm-charts).
+The arkouda-udp-server docker image is designed to be launched on Kubernetes via the bears-r-us [Helm charts](../arkouda-helm-charts) ONLY.
+Consequently, attempting to run the arkouda-udp-server container via ```docker run``` _will not work_.

 # prometheus-arkouda-exporter